 Computer-based tools that perform energy analysis of motor systems are extremely useful.
-Promot is decision support tool aiming to aid end-users to explore the possibility of energy savings in motor systems of an industrial or tertiary installation.
+ProMot is a decision support tool aiming to aid end-users to explore the possibility of energy savings in electricity driven motor systems of an industrial or tertiary installation.
 The main characteristics of the tool were presented and emphasis was given to the Chillers module.
 This module is a web-based application, helping energy consultants, chiller distributors and end users in planning and carrying out energy management and chiller efficiency improvement actions.
-The Promot tool, can currently be found at www.motorchallenge.ch:8181/promot and will be hosted on the web by the Joint Research Centre - DG JRC, and will be available to interested users.
+The ProMot tool, can currently be found at www.motorchallenge.ch:8181/promot and will be hosted on the web by the Joint Research Centre - DG JRC, upon completion of the current project.